-- proper redevelopment of the site and the safety and general welfare of the public. - B. The facility shall be adequately screened from any residential building on an adjacent lot. - C. A plan for ongoing reclamation as specified by the Board of Adjustment must be approved prior to the issuance of any land use permit. - D. A bond or other security to insure compliance with the approved reclamation plan may be required by the Board of Adjustment for all extraction uses except quarrying operations.
-In determining the amount of the bond required, the Board of Adjustment shall consider the past record of the developer and the financial health of the developer. - E. Fencing of sufficient height and strength to deny access to the public is required around any pit or excavation. - F. Loads per truck shall not exceed the weight limits of the roads over which the truck will travel within Proctor. - G. Loads must be covered when off-site or loaded so as not to spill while en route.
+The facility shall be adequately screened from any residential building on an adjacent lot.
+A plan for ongoing reclamation as specified by the Board of Adjustment must be approved prior to the issuance of any land use permit.

+A bond or other security to insure compliance with the approved reclamation plan may be required by the Board of Adjustment for all extraction uses except quarrying operations.
+In determining the amount of the bond required, the Board of Adjustment shall consider the past record of the developer and the financial health of the developer.
-Section 437 - Solar Energy Systems

-- A. The use of solar energy systems, whether as a part of a building or incidental to a building, are permitted accessory uses in all districts. - B. Certain architectural features needed for the operation of active and passive solar energy systems, including but not limited to overhangs, detached solar collectors, reflectors and piping may be permitted by the Zoning Administrator to project into the required yard if conformance with yard requirements will cause undue expense or unusual difficulties and such projections do not adversely affect the character of the neighborhood.
+Fencing of sufficient height and strength to deny access to the public is required around any pit or excavation.

+Loads per truck shall not exceed the weight limits of the roads over which the truck will travel within Proctor.

+Loads must be covered when off-site or loaded so as not to spill while en route.

-Section 438 - Performance Standards
+Section 338 - Performance Standards